iwilfried/Adobe-XD-eBook/_docs/Build Stuff in XD/CreateOnOff.md

 ---
-title: Create a slide-in menu
+title: Create a simple On/Off Switch
 category: Build Stuff in XD
 order: 1
 ---